University Survey Advisory Team (U-SAT)

 What U-SAT Does

-- Provide consult to the UMN Qualtrics Business Owner, University Survey & Assessment Services
+- Provide consult to the UMN Qualtrics Business owner.
+University Survey and Assessment Services

 - Track and reduce survey related expenses